ani03sha/cs-study-plan/README.md

       that is just an intro.
 This a guidebook on program design and architecture.

 ## Additional Learning

-    I added them to help you become a well-rounded software engineer, and to be aware of certain technologies and algorithms, so you'll have a bigger toolbox.
+Important for becoming a well-rounded software engineer

 - ### Compilers
     - [How a Compiler Works in ~1 minute (video)](https://www.youtube.com/watch?v=IhC7sdYe-Jg)